-Commander or deputy submit a written paper of Gendarmerie units` activation to the Police Director in a form of a proposition.
+A commander or a deputy submit a written paper for Gendarmerie units` activation to the Police Director in a form of a proposition.

-It is likely, in the case of serious violations of rules and customs of behavior mandatory for the candidates, or in the case of damaged health and the like, for a candidate to be dismissed of the selection by the decision of the instructors who are in charge for the selection in concrete.
+It is likely, in the case of serious violations of rules and behavior customs mandatory for the candidates, or in the case of jeopardized health and the like, for a candidate to be dismissed from the selection by the decision of the instructors who are in charge for the specific selection.

 Due to the rationalization of the resource managing, new operators are usually deployed to the detachment nearest to their residence.

-A special attention is given to practicing and learning of the safe firearm handling principles.
+A special attention is given to practicing and learning safe firearm handling principles.

-Operators of Gendarmerie specialized units are trained to conduct air insertions by techniques such as Fast Rope and Rappelling, as well as tasks of observation and air support.
+Gendarmerie specialist units operators are trained to conduct air insertions using techniques such as Fast Rope and Rappelling, as well as observation and air support tasks.